Efficient Test-Time Scaling for Small Vision-Language Models: Evaluation metrics details

 \subsection{VQA score with inter-annotator agreement (TextVQA)}

 Following the standard VQA evaluation protocol that accounts for multiple valid answers and inter-annotator variability:

-where $\mathcal{A}_{i}$ is the set of ground truth answers for question $i$, $y_{i,j}$ represents the $j$-th ground truth answer, and the factor $\frac{1}{3}$ reflects the standard VQA scoring that considers an answer correct if at least 3 annotators agree.
+where $\mathcal{A}_{i}$ is the set of ground truth answers for question $i$, $y_{i,j}$ represents the $j$-th ground truth answer, and $k$ indexes through each ground truth answer to simulate the leave-one-out evaluation process.
+For each answer $y_{i,k}$, we count how many of the remaining annotators ($j \neq k$) would agree with a prediction matching that answer.
+The factor $\frac{1}{3}$ reflects the standard VQA scoring that considers an answer correct if at least 3 out of $|\mathcal{A}_{i}|$ annotators agree.
+In order to be consistent with "human accuracies", machine accuracies are averaged over all $\binom{|\mathcal{A}_i|}{|\mathcal{A}_i|-1}$ sets of human annotators with leave-one-out evaluation process.